 Knee injuries are a common and often frightening injury to everyone from sports participants to average every day people.
 We slip and fall and usually the first thing we experience is knee pain.
 According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (Website) the knee is one of the most commonly injured body parts.
 This is not a surprise since it carries a vast portion of our body weight.

 The average slip and fall type injury that hurts the knee does not do permanent damage.
 However, there are many things that need to be done during and after your injury to prevent a lifetime of complications.
 These quick decisions can save you a lot of pain and frustration down the road.

 During Your Injury

 The first thing to do after a fall or knee strain is to get into a seated position, provided you have no hip, back or neck injuries.
-Regardless of how you fell others may be at risk.
+Regardless of how you fell, others may be at risk.
 If you are laying on your face or back you could sustain far worse injury if someone else falls on you.
-The other benefit to sitting up is for the next step.
-You will better be able to further help yourself.
+The other benefit to sitting up is for the next step, you will better be able to further help yourself.